singaround/songbook/posts/dates.md

 The Auntie Shanty session is at the [Jolly Farmers](https://www.jollyfarmers-oxford.co.uk) pub in central Oxford (OX1 1LD).

 ### Dates
-<sup>(last updated: January 2026)</sup>
+<sup>(last updated: February 2026)</sup>

-**Monday 2nd February 2025** - Auntie Shanty Session.
-Arrive from 6pm, singing from 6:30.
-We'll be singing in the Shadow Gallery, the downstairs room in the pub.

 **Monday 2nd March 2026** - Auntie Shanty Session.
 Arrive from 6pm, singing from 6:30.
 We'll be singing in the Shadow Gallery, the downstairs room in the pub.

-**Monday 30th March 2025** - a special "songbook session" - like the standard session, but doing songs which aren't currently in the songbook, so we can talk about adding them.
+**Monday 30th March 2025** - a special "songbook session" - like the standard session, but doing only songs which *aren't* currently in the main songbook.
 All welcome, but it may not be the best introduction if you've not been to Auntie Shanty before.
 From 6pm.

+**Monday 6th April** - Auntie Shanty Session.
+Arrive from 6pm, singing from 6:30.
+We'll be singing in the Shadow Gallery, the downstairs room in the pub.

+**Monday 4th May** - Auntie Shanty Session.
+Arrive from 6pm, singing from 6:30.
+We will likely be singing in the covered area in the pub garden, unless the weather is unsuitable.